Hey Carl –

 Whatever cost per sq ft you end up with should always be measured against what the finished value will be in the locale where you are building.

-A good Realtor (or an appraiser) can tell you if you are overbuilding (cost wise) for the area.
+A good Realtor or a real estate appraiser can tell you if you are overbuilding (cost wise) for the area.

 Overbuilding is not wise and unless you are paying cash for the house, you won’t be able to borrow as much money as you would probably like to borrow.